By Drs. Les and Leslie Parrott

 Sleep deprivation, emotional distress, preoccupation, and underlying health problems are just a few of the issues that can impact your spouse’s desire.
 To get to the bottom of this, one of the most important things you can do is talk to your spouse.
 Find a time to talk when you can both feel emotionally safe.
 In other words, don’t bring up the issue during lovemaking—it’s much too vulnerable of a time to talk about the problems you’ve perceived in your sex life, and it won’t work.

 Don’t accuse your spouse or make them feel bad; instead, communicate openly until you get to the bottom of what’s going on, and be honest about what you want—and what you miss in your relationship.
 Most of all, be patient and let your spouse know you love them and you’re there for them.
 Remember, like most seasons, this one will most likely run its course, and you’ll move into a healthier season of lovemaking soon.
+And there is nothing wrong with experimenting, my friend added a silicone sex doll to their bedroom activity.
+So long as the communication is there.

 If you would like help in your marriage, please contact CornerStone Family Services at 614-459-3003 to talk with a coach or counselor.